byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### *Water Alchemy - Recycling organic materials through living organisms naturally purifies water.*
 ***Water Alchemy*** is the ongoing exploration of what happens when people connect head, heart, and body in the crucible of the water.
 The ancient alchemists combined substances and used the influence of their own minds to study the transmutation of matter and of spirit.
 Observe when the discursive mind becomes quieter and the intelligence of the heart comes to the foreground, a new ecologically symbiotic consciousness emerges.
 Work in symbiotic partnership with the more-than-human world and make incredible discoveries.

-#### *Water Therapy;* the practice of spending time *Cultivating Living Healing Water* for the purpose of enhancing Whole Health, Earth Care, Wellness, and Happiness.
-A practice of *Symbiotic Connection* with the natural world and with each other, *healing water to soul.*
+#### Pro-biotic Eco-enzyme is *Water Therapy;* the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health, *Earth Care,* wellness, and happiness.
+A practice of *symbiotic connection* with the natural world and with each other, *healing water to soul.*

 ***Self-care that goes far beyond the self.* Symbiotically nourishing, fortifying and gentle.
-Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.**
+Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.***

 *Yes, Nature is that simple, effective and synergistic.*